Michael Barrymore: Television career (1976–2001)

 He then regained his former status and made another series of Barrymore and recorded a new series called My Kind of People.
-He came out as gay on 19 August 1995 and split from his wife in 1996.
+He came out as gay on 19 August 1995 and divorced his wife in 1997.
 He made a new series of Strike It Lucky, now called Strike It Rich and another Barrymore series.
 More editions of Strike It Rich and Barrymore were shown in 1997 and he also appeared in Spice World as Mr. Step.

 A spin-off talent show, My Kind of People and game show My Kind of Music followed the success of both Barrymore and Strike It Rich.
 Following a dip in ratings, Barrymore was cancelled in 1997 (it later returned in 2000).
 He went on to new projects with Kids Say the Funniest Things, Animals Do the Funniest Things and Barrymore on Broadway.
 He was voted the UK's favourite TV star several times, and became one of the highest-paid stars on TV.
 Barrymore won the National Television Award for Most Popular Entertainment Presenter five out of the first six years, last at the 6th NTAs in 2000.
 This makes him the last winner of that award before Ant and Dec, who since the 7th NTAs in 2001 have been named Most Popular Entertainment Presenter (or, since 2016, Most Popular TV Presenter) every year the awards were held, 19 in all as of January 2020.

 He recorded two new series called My Kind of Music and Kids Say the Funniest Things in 1998 along with more Strike It Rich.
 Newer editions of all three series were shown and another series of Barrymore was recorded and shown in 2000.
 The year 2000 also saw Barrymore move into acting in Bob Martin where he played the character of Bob Martin; he recorded two series of the comedy (2000–01).
 Barrymore also presented a second series of Kids Say the Funniest Things which aired in late 2000 and also a fourth series of My Kind of Music which was on the air at the time that Stuart Lubbock died in Barrymore's pool on 31 March 2001.
-Following Lubbock's death, both Bob Martin and My Kind of Music stayed on the air but whilst the investigation was ongoing, he did not record any further programmes for ITV.
+Following Lubbock's death, both Bob Martin and My Kind of Music stayed on the air while the investigation was ongoing, but he did not record any further programmes for ITV.
 They constantly backed him when asked by the newspapers and simply waited for investigations to conclude.
 In October 2001, Barrymore was given a drugs caution and began recording a new series of My Kind of Music.